FlightGear/flightgear/README.md

 ## Building

-If you would like to compile FlightGear from source, please see the [build guide](BUILDING.md).
+If you would like to compile FlightGear from source, please see the [building guide](BUILDING.md).

 ## Documentation